So is the Whoosh Effect for weight loss real, or is it just one of those made-up things on the internet?

 They supposedly do this in case if you eat more fat, then they’ll refill back up.
 But when fat stops coming in, then the fat cells eventually die and collapse.
 This causes you to flush out a lot of weight at once, bringing the Whoosh Effect.

 When your body is retaining water, then you won’t see the scale move.
 Instead, it’ll seem like you’ve plateaued and stopped losing weight.
 But according to the Whoosh effect, your fat cells are holding onto the water until it’s time for them to flush it out.
+This can be a side effect of dieting and will keep you from losing body weight for a temporary amount of time.

 The Whoosh Effect seems to be most apparent with the ketogenic diet.
 As you’re dieting, your body will burn fat, but it’ll then hold onto excess water weight.
 With the ketogenic diet, you won’t be adding any carbohydrates to your diet.
 This causes your fat cells to lose the actual fat that fills them up called triglycerides.